 Acting Executive Director, Content Development - Anna Raunik

-The Content Development program provides visitors to State Library with physical and virtual access to Queensland's diverse collections and services.
+The Content Development portfolio provides visitors to State Library with physical and virtual access to Queensland's diverse collections and services.
 Collection strengths include the Australian Library of Art, the John Oxley Library of Queensland history, and one of Australia's foremost music collections.

 Services include onsite and virtual information services (including free statewide access to a number of eresources), free internet access, business information, photographic and digital reproduction, preservation and conservation.

 Executive Director, Regional Access and Public Libraries - Louise Denoon